psu13/mutable-hakyll/posts/the-orphan-and-me-final-words-on-bloodborne.md

 You get the idea.

 I eventually got to the point where I was getting to phase two consistently.
 I'd do a few runs, fail, copy the old save back (for the pellets... need the pellets).
 Rinse and repeat for an hour.
 Then I'd quit do something less frustrating, like debug multi-threaded code that has no locking.
 Or something less depressing, like a nice Mahler symphony.
 This went on for a long time.
-At times I get good RNG and get his health very low before phase 2, and then die anyway.
+At times I might get good RNG and get his health very low before phase 2, and then die anyway.
 Like this:

 > <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/FcL-bi43Td4?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>